Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Minnesota Vikings

-As Dalvin Cook pointed out postgame, the ceiling is high for the Vikings offense.
-The unit looked dynamic throughout much of Kirk Cousins' debut, during which he connected on two touchdown passes and carved up the 49ers secondary.
-He was backed by the league's No. 1 defense, which came through with four turnovers.
+As Dalvin Cook pointed out postgame, the ceiling is high for the Vikings' offense.
+The unit looked dynamic throughout much of Kirk Cousins' debut, during which he connected on two touchdown passes and carved up the 49ers' secondary.
+Cousins was backed by the league's No. 1 defense, which came through with four turnovers.
 Minnesota displayed the full scope of how good it can be in its 24-16 season-opening win to set up for a crucial NFC North showdown at Green Bay next Sunday. -- Courtney Cronin

 NFC SOUTH